pinceladasdaweb/Socialight/README.md

 ## Options

-The script expect the following values:
+The script expect the following attributes in the html tag:

 | Value                              | Description                                                 |
 | ---------------------------------- |:-----------------------------------------------------------:|